Home >>

 Where is La Barra de Navidad?

 La Barra de Navidad is a resort town on the Mexican Pacific in the state of Jalisco.
 It's a few miles up the coastline from Manzanillo.
-That's south of Puerto Vallarta and north of Acapulco.
+That's south of Puerto Vallarta and north

 or Canadian insurance policy is not valid in Mexico.
 I normally recommend Sanborn's Mexican Insurance because of their reputation for claim service and their Travelog.
 However, look at your Travelog before you leave.
 For the second straight time, we got less than half the route guides we needed.
 We were also recommended a route that was a bad one, but more about that later.